MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/How-to-Use-Profiles-in-Windows-PowerShell-ISE.md

 ## To edit a profile

 1. To open the profile, run the command `psEdit` with the variable that specifies the profile you want to edit.
-For example, to open the “Current user, Windows PowerShell ISE” profile, type:
+For example, to open the "Current user, Windows PowerShell ISE" profile, type:
    `psEdit $PROFILE`

 2. Add some items to your profile.
 The following are a few examples to get you started: